marukosan93/ORPDAD/README.md

 ```

 # Evaluation Protocols
+In testing 30 second non-overlapping segments are evaluated, and we calculate the HR by finding the highest PSD peak.
+For example from a 70s recording we calculate the HR for 2 segments that go from 5s to 35s and 35s to 65s.
 To ensure fair validation we adopt a 5-fold subject exclusive protocol for all experiments.
 E.g. Fold1 test: 001-005 train: 006-030, Fold2 test: 006-010 train: 001-005 and 011-030, ...
 For Deep Learning Methods two different training conditions:
 - Attack Unaware (AU), Training set includes only (S1-S3)
 - Attack Aware (AA), Training set includes all scenarios (S1-S3, I1-I6, M1-M11, C1-C6)
-In addition for the AA protocol, to keep the specific attack frequency hidden from the networks we adopt an attack frequency cross validation.
+In addition for the AA protocol, to keep the specific attack frequency hidden from the networks we adopt an attack frequency cross validation (naturally while still doing 5-fold subject exclusive validation as well).
 As the attack frequencies are fixed, supervised methods could easily cheat by learning to not predict the seen specific attack frequency, without learning any useful features from the attacks. <br>
+In practice we keep the frequencies separate in the training and testing set, only keeping the non-frequency specific scenarios in common (S1-S3,M11,C1-C6):
-In practice -> train on S(S1-S3),I-50bpm(I1-I3),M-50bpm(M1-M5 and M11), C(C1-C6) and test on S(S1-S3),I-100bpm(I4-I6),M-100bpm(M6-M10 and M11), C(C1-C6).  <br>
+Train on S(S1-S3),I-50bpm(I1-I3),M-50bpm(M1-M5 and M11), C(C1-C6) <br>
+Test on on S(S1-S3),I-100bpm(I4-I6),M-100bpm(M6-M10 and M11), C(C1-C6)  <br>
-Then same thing for the other frequency -> train on S(S1-S3),I-100bpm(I4-I6),M-100bpm(M6-M10 and M11), C(C1-C6) and test on S(S1-S3),I-50bpm(I1-I3),M-50bpm(M1-M5 and M11), C(C1-C6). <br>
+Train on S(S1-S3),I-100bpm(I4-I6),M-100bpm(M6-M10 and M11), C(C1-C6) <br>
+Test on S(S1-S3),I-50bpm(I1-I3),M-50bpm(M1-M5 and M11), C(C1-C6)  <br>
 Finally, for the the non-frequnecy specific scenarios S1-S3, M11, C1-C6 we average over both, for the frequency specific ones take only the cross-validated outputs.
-In testing 30 second non-overlapping segments are evaluated, and we calculate the HR by finding the highest PSD peak.
-For example from a 70s recording we calculate the HR for 2 segments that go from 5s to 35s and 35s to 65s.

 # Training/Evaluation code